npstorey/opengov-mcp-server/README.md

   }'
 ```

-This returns dataset IDs in the format `datasetId:catalog` for datasets matching "crime".
+This returns dataset IDs in the format `dataset_id:catalog` for datasets matching "crime".

 ### Retrieve Dataset Metadata